 For sheep, all (100% as FYM) of managed manure is assumed to be spread to improved grassland as a simplification of actual practice.
 Based on statistical analyses of a limited number of survey records from the BSFP (2007 to 2012) for England and Wales (no survey records were available for Scotland and Northern Ireland, but the location of managed manure spreading is likely to be more similar to Wales than England, on the basis of the similarity of relative national crop and grass areas) we estimated that 87% of all managed manure from all sheep in the UK is spread to improved grassland, and 13% to cropland.
-These percentages are based on assumptions from regional data (BSFP 2007-2012), where 94.7% of managed sheep manure in Wales was spread to improved grassland and the remainder to cropland.
-No survey records were available for Scotland and Northern Ireland, but the location of managed manure spreading is likely to be more similar to Wales than England, on the basis of the similarity of grass; Wales 92% grass; Scotland 70% grass; and Northern Ireland 93% grass).
+These percentages are based on assumptions from regional data (BSFP 2007-2012), where 94.7% of managed sheep manure in Wales was spread to improved grassland and the remainder to cropland; and that 77.5% of managed sheep manure in England was spread to improved grassland and the remainder to cropland.
+No survey records were available for Scotland and Northern Ireland, but the location of managed manure spreading is likely to be more similar to Wales than to England, on the basis of the similarity of relative national crop and grass areas (England 50% grass; Wales 92% grass; Scotland 70% grass; and Northern Ireland 93% grass).
 The model assumption of 100% applied to grassland has no actual impact on the emission estimate.